-- 1. There will be an Annual examination based on entire syllabus. - 2.
-The annual examination will be of 80 marks and 20 marks shall be for Internal Assessment. - 3.
-The components of Internal Assessment would be: - a.
-Periodic Assessment of 10 marks that would include: - For 5 marks- Three periodic tests conducted by the school.
-Average of the best two tests to be taken.
-This will have a weightage of 05 marks towards the final result. - For 5 marks- Diverse methods of assessment as per the need of the class dynamics and curriculum transaction.
-These may include- short tests, oral test, quiz, concept map, etc. This will also have a weightage of 05 marks towards the final result.
+- 1. There will be an Annual Examination based on the entire syllabus. - 2.
+The Annual Examination will be of 80 marks and 20 marks weightage shall be for Internal Assessment. - 3.
+For Internal Assessment: - a There will be Periodic Assessment that would include: - For 5 marks- Three periodic tests conducted by the school.
+Average of the best two tests to be taken that will have a weightage of 05 marks towards the final result. - For 5 marks- Diverse methods of assessment as per the need of the class dynamics and curriculum transaction.
+These may include - short tests, oral test, quiz, concept maps, projects, posters, presentations and enquiry based scientific investigations etc. and use rubrics for arguing them objectively.
+This will also have a weightage of 05 marks towards the final result.

 - b.
 Practical / Laboratory work should be done throughout the year and the student should maintain record of the same.
 Practical Assessment should be continuous.
 There will be weightage of 5 marks towards the final result.
-All practicals listed in the syllabus must be completed. - c.
-Portfolio to be prepared by the student- This would include classwork, other sample of student work, self-assessment and peer-assessment.
-This will carry a weightage of 5 marks towards the final results.
+All practicals listed in the syllabus must be completed. - c Portfolio to be prepared by the student- This would include classwork and other sample of student work and will carry a weightage of 5 marks towards the final results.

-COURSE STRUCTURE: CLASS X
+COURSE STRUCTUR CLASS X